Cheshire County Cricket Club

-Cheshire County Cricket Club is one of twenty minor county clubs within the domestic cricket structure of England and Wales.
+Cheshire County Cricket Club is one of twenty national county clubs within the domestic cricket structure of England and Wales.
 It represents the historic county of Cheshire.

 The team is currently a member of the Minor Counties Championship Western Division and plays in the MCCA Knockout Trophy.
 Cheshire played List A matches occasionally until 2004 but is not classified as a List A team per se.
 The club does not have a base but plays matches around the county including at Chester Boughton Hall, Didsbury, Nantwich, New Brighton, Grappenhall, Tattenhall and at Moss Lane, Alderley Edge.